paulscherrerinstitute/wica-http/EPICS.md

 | "stat"   |The alarm status which was obtained when last reading the channel.   |

-Note: the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget ALARM request.
+Note: the value property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for alarm information.

 Subsequently, dependant on the channel configuration, they are updated using channel access monitoring or polling.